mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 in a very concise way.
 This conciseness often gives regular expressions a bad reputation of being difficult to understand.
-When used carefully though,
+When used carefully, though,
-they can be a great tool
+they can be highly effective.
-for a job.

 One job that a regular expression
 (which is often abbreviated to "regex")